lzwjava/blog-source/original/2025-02-23-commute-en.md

 translated: false
 ---

 - I lived 2km from Jinfeng subway station.
-My office was in the Renfeng building in Tianhe district.
+The office was in Tianhe district.

 - From home, I would go to Jinfeng terminal, take Line 6 to Tianhe Coach terminal, then take Line 3 to Shipaiqiao terminal, and then walk 500m to the office.